ycm-core/YouCompleteMe/README.md

     The `<generator>` is different for different OSs:

-    - For Linux and Mac OS X:
+    - For Linux and macOS:

         cmake -G "Unix Makefiles" . ~/.vim/bundle/YouCompleteMe/third_party/ycmd/cpp